fenderdigital/platform-exercise/README.md

 ## Description

-Fork this repo.
 Design and implement a RESTful web service to facilitate a user authentication system.
 The authentication mechanism should be *token based*.
 Requests and responses should be in **JSON**.

 ## Requirements

 **Models**

 The **User** model should have the following properties (at minimum):

-`name`
+1. name

-`email`
+2. email

-`password`
+3. password

 You should determine what, *if any*, additional models you will need.